 • Visit to Bayeux, the first town liberated in WWII, and Mont Saint-Michel

-• Exclusive - Tour of D-Day Landing Beaches with exclusive wreath laying ceremony
+• Exclusive! - Tour of D-Day Landing Beaches with wreath laying ceremony

-• Arrival and departure transfers to Charles de Gaulle Airport
+• Arrival and departure transfers to/from Charles de Gaulle Airport

 Note: Additional nights and sightseeing can be requested for Paris as part of a post-tour package.
 AAA Sojourns can also add a London Your Way package as either a pre-tour or post-tour package that can include hotel accommodations, high speed rail aboard the Eurostar, tickets for a London show and more.
 Inquire at time of booking.